gromacs/gromacs/docs/dev-manual/overview.rst

 The following figure shows a high-level view of components of what gets built from the source code under :file:`src/` and how the code is organized.
+The build system is described in detail in :doc:`build-system`.
 With default options, the green and white components are built as part of the default target.
 If ``GMX_BUILD_MDRUN_ONLY`` is ``ON``, then the blue and white components are built instead; :file:`libgromacs_mdrun` is built from a subset